mozilla/nunjucks/docs/templating.md

 {{ foo["bar"] }}
 ```

-These two forms to the exact same thing, just like javascript.
+These two forms do the exact same thing, just like javascript.

 If a value is `undefined` or `null`, nothing is displayed.
 The same
 behavior occurs when referencing undefined or null objects.
 The